tkming715/SccP4/README.md

 # LearningGit
-UECS2363 Software Configuration and Construction
+Learning GitHub in UECS2363 Software Configuration and Construction